 A controller provides power to a pressure transducer.
 The pressure transducers produce an analog input signal to the controller that is proportional to the hydraulic pressure at the transducer connection.
 The controllers monitor hydraulic pressures to use as feedback in control algorithms and to provide status information to the operator.
 Pressure transducers are used to monitor the following:

 - Drum system pressures

 - Swing system pressure

 - Accessory system pressure

 - Track pressure

+- Variable position counterweight (VPC) actuator pressure

 - Cooler fan pressure

 Motor Speed Sensors